 I think you will find this a much more effective way to discover the invisible God.
 He is a really big fan of faith in this form.
 And, He responds to it quickly.

-Nevertheless, I suppose there will always be an arrogant segment of humanity, who believe the Universe is supposed to revolve around their wishes.
+Nevertheless, I suppose there will always be a haughty segment of humanity, who believe the Universe is supposed to revolve around their wishes.
 I feel for them.
 And, I pray for them, as victims of their own delusions.
 But, be that all as it may, I must admit, my bedrock aspiration is not their enlightenment.
 It is “the chase.”

 I still get up every morning looking forward to the ongoing process of running after this invisible God.
 And that is true because I have discovered that, though I cannot see God with my eye, still I can see Him.
 He looks like love and innate goodness.